tedy-art/c-sharp/CSharp-Topics/README.md

 }
 ```
 Execute lines:
-- the swith expression is evatute once.
+- the switch expression is evatute once.
 - The value of expression is compared with the value of each case.
 - If there is any match, the associated block is executed